hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 ## Intro
-Music is a huge part of my life, and as someone obsessed with data it should surprise no one that I love Spotify Wrapped season every December.
+Music is a huge part of my life, so as someone obsessed with data it should surprise no one that I love Spotify Wrapped season every December.
 I love the opportunity to see what my friends have been listening to, discover new artists, and enjoy the embarassing outings of everyone's guilty pleasure songs.

 *However*, I've always felt like the Wrapped summary you get each year is quite surface level, and it felt like a miss given the wealth of data Spotify has that they don't really go beyond "top 10 tracks/artists".
 SO, I set out to make a "better" Spotify Wrapped that can go deeper into your personal listening style and look more broadly outside the vacuum of the past 12 months.